lhphan/100-days-of-code/log.md

 ### Day 21: January 29, 2017

 **Today's Progress**: I found the error in my code!
-I also figured out why the array wasn't outputting in order (I have to change .getJSON to .ajax).
+I also figured out why the array wasn't outputting in order (I have to change .getJSON to .ajax)

 **Thoughts:**  I was very close to quitting but I'm glad I didn't.